Look at the image above — which do you believe to be the best sleep position?

 How many hours do you spend driving, on your computer, on your phone, or sitting in any given day?

 The average American now sits for 12–16 hours a day.

 And if you say, but doc, I exercise and go to the gym!

-However,if we think of the most typical cardio machines…how many of them only train you with movements going only forward and backwards?
+However,if we think of the most typical cardio machines…how many of them only train you with movements going only forward and backward?

-Treadmill —legs and arms are moving forward and backwards
+Treadmill —legs and arms are moving forward and backward

 Elliptical — ditto

 Stairclimber — still forward and backward

 They are all working the sagittal plane.